 The market is open every day and also during the evenings, and you’ll find plenty of people roaming around.
 Flowers are a big thing in Hong Kong, especially during the holiday season.

-Even if you won’t buy anything, a walk around flowers is always a great occasion to get disconnected and see the local life.
+Even if you won’t buy anything, a walk around the flowers is always a great occasion to disconnect and see the local life.

 Mong Kok, Jordan, and the Temple Street Night Market

-Maybe two of the most iconic areas of Hong Kong, Mong Kok, and Jordan, with their impressive colorful neon signs are a photographer’s dream.
+Maybe two of the most iconic areas in the city are Mong Kok and Jordan, with their colorful neon signs being a photographer’s dream.

 Another place you won’t want to miss is the Jade Market, where your senses will be seduced by pretty green.